dgavey/rails-ember-friends/README.md

 In the root folder run `rails s`

-Int he client folder run `yarn start`
+In the client folder run `yarn start`

 ## Extra notes